 This cosy dynamic is thrown into disarray when Abigail (Emma Stone),

 Sarah's cousin, who has fallen on hard times due to her father gambling away their family fortune, shows up at the palace, looking for a job.
-Immediately, the shrewd young woman spots the queen's predilections and fractures in her relationship with Sarah, and sets up usurping her as Queen Anne's favourite.
+Immediately, the shrewd young woman spots the queen's predilections and fractures in her relationship with Sarah, and sets about usurping her as Queen Anne's favourite.

 The power struggle between Sarah and Abigail is engrossing, as the two women wield their wiles over each other, and the balance of power shifts between them as frequently as does the audience's loyalties.